polterguy/phosphorusfive/README.md

 ### Cloning Phosphorus Five

 Phosphorus Five has several _"submodules"_.
 The most important one being [Micro](https://github.com/polterguy/micro).
 If you get weird styling issues as you clone Phosphorus Five, make your you have Micro inside of your _"/core/p5.webapp/modules/"_ folder.
+If you clone
+Phosphorus Five _"recursively"_, it will pull in all of its submodules, including [Micro](https://github.com/polterguy/micro), [Hyper IDE](https://github.com/polterguy/hyper-ide), [Sephia Five](https://github.com/polterguy/sephia-five), etc. This is the easiest way to test **everything** in Phosphorus Five during cloning, including Hyper IDE.

+### Downloading app through the Bazar

+Phosphorus Five contains an integrated _"App Store"_.
+This allows you to install lots of apps on your server, while it is running, without having to interrupt normal usage.
+This is the preferred way to fill Phosphorus Five with apps, but it is **dependent upon GnuPG**.
+In a Linux system, simply make sure you install gnu pg with e.g. `sudo apt-get install gnupg`.
+On Mac OSX, you can use for instance _"GPG Keychain"_.
+You can probably find some sort of GnuPG system, also for Windows.
+GnuPG makes sure only cryptographically signed packages are installed on your system.

 ## Creating your own apps